 After breakfast at our hotel, we walked down to the Hotel Granada grabbing a couple of coffees to-go and a bottle of water from the Euro Café and loaded onto one of the three school buses going to the Medfest site.
 Once there Byron and a crew headed to the warehouse to pick up more boxes of bags of rice.
 Each box is about 30 pounds with 36 sealed, plastic bags of rice.
 Before Medfest we were supposed to bring 300 boxes and actually brought 400 boxes (14,400 bags) to the Medfest site.
 A bag gets handed out to each man woman and child attending an outreach and it is looking like 14,400 will not be enough based on the last two days experience.

-Worship music from various people and a teaching from Oscar Brooks based on Exodus 30:22, 34, 36 – rough transcript to follow someday.
+Worship music from various people and a teaching from Oscar Brooks based on Exodus 30:22, 34, 36

-After the outreach buses get back and the medical work is wrapped up we all go a half block down the road to the location of the Way of the Cross base camp under construction to dedicate the roof we put a roof on in the past few days.
+After the outreach buses get back and the medical work is wrapped up we all go a half block down the road to the location of the Way of the Cross base camp under construction to dedicate the roof we put a church in the past few days.
 After the dedication the hat was passed to raise the money to pay for indoor plumbing for Pastor Gilberto’s house.
 More than enough was raised.

 Then we all got on the buses back to Granada where everybody probably did what we did- showered, changed, ate dinner and went to bed for an early night after a day of hot, dusty, worthwhile effort.